 I’d like to ask, has feminism dropped the ball?

 Let’s not forget how hard others have worked to achieve women’s rights.

 Let’s not forget that women were clamoring for equality and demanding to be taken seriously not all that long ago; that in fact, we still are.

-Let’s not forget that one hundred years have not yet passed since women earned the right to cast a vote.
+Let’s not forget it’s only been one hundred years since women earned the right to cast a vote.
 Unbelievable, but true.

 Yes, we have come a long way.
 Let’s not start taking too many steps backward.
 Some awareness campaigns are just that, steps in the wrong direction.

 Breast cancer awareness reaped the rewards of the feminist movement by helping to bring breast cancer out of the closet.
 The stigma of breast cancer was diminished, but somewhere along the line something else started happening.